rehierl/node-tree-outliner/1-1-3-node-trees/2-0-core-definitions.md

 * core definitions used throughout this discussion
 * a summary of standard and non-standard definitions
+* the focus is on directed node trees

 <!-- ======================================================================= -->
 ## subsets of nodes